-A Winnipeg police spokesperson confirmed the service recently received a third-party report of an incident that allegedly occurred in Winnipeg in 2009.
+A Winnipeg police spokesperson confirmed the service received a third-party complaint of an incident that allegedly occurred in Winnipeg in 2009.
 That’s when Dumas was chief of Pukatawagan Cree Nation in northern Manitoba.

 “The [Winnipeg Police Service] has a file number,” the woman who made the allegation told APTN News.

 A third-party complaint does not result in a police investigation unlike a formal complaint.
 Instead, the survivor shares information about his or her experience without having to speak directly to police, who store the information in a special database.

 There is no time limit on sexual assault complaints in Canada.